• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-This roasted broccoli salad has both roasted and raw broccoli, toasted almonds, sweet cranberries, and tiny pieces of tart lemon.
-It's delicious!
+I’ve been making this roasted broccoli salad for years.
+My family loves it, and when I serve it to friends, they always ask for the recipe.
+What makes this recipe special is that it is made with both roasted and raw broccoli, toasted almonds, sweet cranberries, and tiny pieces of tart lemon.
+It’s delicious!

 roasted broccoli salad in a salad bowl.

-If you haven't had a roasted broccoli salad before, can you please promise you'll make this one tonight?
-We promise you that you won't regret it.
+If you haven’t had a roasted broccoli salad before, can you please promise to make this one tonight?
+I promise you won’t regret it.

-This beauty in a bowl here is what happens when broccoli salad, broccoli slaw, and crispy roasted broccoli all come together for a salad party like no other.
-You'll also find some crispy almonds, sweet cranberries, and tart little lemons slices in the mix just for some extra delicious fun times.
+This beauty in a bowl is what happens when broccoli salad, broccoli slaw, and crispy roasted broccoli come together for a salad party like no other.
+You’ll also find some crispy almonds, sweet cranberries, and tart little lemon slices in the mix just for some extra delicious fun times.

 With each bite you take, you’ll get a little bit of crunchiness, crispness, sweetness, and tanginess.
 What more could you possibly ask for?